Frodo45127/rpfm/README.md

 ```

 # FAQ
-- **Why not helping with PFM instead of reimplement it?**: because I wanted to learn a new language, and I already now a bit of C#.
+- **Why not helping with PFM instead of reimplementing it?**: because I wanted to learn a new language, and I already now a bit of C#.
 Also, where is the fun of that?
 - **Why the code quality is not the very best?**: because I'm using this project to learn Rust, and I'm constantly rewriting code as I find new and better ways to write it.

 # Known bugs